Municipal territory: Spain

 A municipal territory (in Spanish: término municipal, T.M.), in Spain, is the territory, perfectly delimited, of a municipality; the territory to which the administrative action of a city council extends.
-Law 7/1985, of April 2, 1985, Regulating the Bases of the Local Regime, in its Article 12.1 defines it as follows:The municipal district is the territory in which the municipality exercises its competences.Each Spanish province is defined as the territorial grouping of its municipalities.
+Law 7/1985, of April 2, 1985, Regulating the Bases of the Local Regime, in its Article 12.1 defines it as follows:The municipal district is the territory in which the municipality exercises its competencies.Each Spanish province is defined as the territorial grouping of its municipalities.
 Practically the entire national territory is divided into municipalities.
 There are currently 8131 municipalities in Spain.

 The extension of a municipality, according to the National Statistics Institute, is the extension of its municipal area.

 Within the municipal area there may be one or several singular population entities.
 One of these, where the town hall is located, is the capital of the municipality.

 The singular entities can be grouped into collective population entities, which receive different names depending on the area: parishes, pedanías, elizates, etc.